You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 So you’re stuck:

 Breathe!
 Take a few seconds before you answer.
 No one thinks less of you if you hit a bug or get stuck.
-In fact, we want to see you confront something you don’t know because that mirrors the coding you’ll do on the job.
+In fact, we want to see you confront something you don’t know because that mirrors the technical coding you’ll do on the job.
 We often say: the default state of code is broken.
 If your code works, you’re not programming, you’re looking for next piece of broken code to work on.

 State what you know.
 I’d bet that when you state what you know, you’ll discover there’s either a hole in your knowledge or a misunderstanding.
 This is what’s called rubber duck debugging: explaining your code in order to better understand it; by saying it out loud, you crystallize it.